hidenari-yuda/vincere-gas/README.md

 Visit the [documentation site](https://api.vincere.io/#tag/Introduction) for all the lovely details.

-This peoject is not affiliated with Vincere.
+This project is not affiliated with Vincere.

 ### If you would like to authenticate with Vincere API
 Use the [code](https://github.com/hidenari-yuda/vincere-gas/blob/main/examples/auth/app.js).

 ### If you would like to use webhook with Vincere API
 Use the [code](https://github.com/hidenari-yuda/vincere-gas/blob/main/examples/webhook/app.js).

+### Expample with other language
+-Python: here

+-Go: here

+-Language List: here